-- we elect to or are required by the FDA or non-U.S. regulatory agencies to perform clinical trials or studies in addition to those expected; - there are any delays in enrollment of patients in or completing our clinical trials or the development of our product candidates; or - there are any third-party challenges to our intellectual property portfolio, or the need arises to defend against intellectual property-related claims or enforce our intellectual property rights.
+- · we elect to or are required by the FDA or non-U.S. regulatory agencies to perform clinical trials or studies in addition to those expected; - · there are any delays in enrollment of patients in or completing our clinical trials or the development of our product candidates; or - · there are any third-party challenges to our intellectual property portfolio, or the need arises to defend against intellectual property-related claims or enforce our intellectual property rights.

 Our ability to become and remain profitable depends on our ability to generate revenue.
-We do not expect to generate revenue that is sufficient to achieve profitability unless and until we obtain marketing approval for and commercialize one or more of our product candidates.
-We do not expect to commercialize INVELTYS or any of our other product candidates before 2019, if ever.
-Achieving profitability will require us to be successful in a range of challenging activities, including:
+While we expect to begin to generate revenue from the sales of INVELTYS in 2019, there can be no assurance that we will generate any such revenue or as to the timing of any such revenue, and we may not achieve profitability for several years, if at all.
+Achieving and maintaining profitability will require us to be successful in a range of challenging activities, including:

-- obtaining marketing approval for INVELTYS, for which the FDA has accepted our NDA for filing, KPI-121 0.25% or any other product candidates; - manufacturing at commercial scale, marketing, selling and distributing those products for which we obtain marketing approval; - hiring and building a full commercial organization required for the marketing, selling and distributing for those products which we obtain marketing approval; - achieving an adequate level of market acceptance of and obtaining and maintaining coverage and adequate reimbursement from third-party payors for any products we commercialize; and - · obtaining, maintaining and protecting our intellectual property rights.
+- · successfully completing the commercial launch of INVELTYS, including by further developing our sales force, marketing and distribution capabilities; - · obtaining marketing approval for KPI-121 0.25% or any other product candidates; - · manufacturing at commercial scale, marketing, selling and distributing INVELTYS or any product candidates for which we obtain marketing approval, including KPI-121 0.25%; - · maintaining regulatory and marketing approvals for INVELTYS and for any other product candidates for which we obtain approval; - hiring and building a full commercial organization required for the marketing, selling and distributing for those products which we obtain marketing approval; - achieving an adequate level of market acceptance of and obtaining and maintaining coverage and adequate reimbursement from third-party payors for INVELTYS and any other products we commercialize; and - \cdot $\,$ obtaining, maintaining and protecting our intellectual property rights.